6 Ways to Maintain Your Outdoor FurnitureJoanna Solis

 On glass tops, “Limeaway” or some old-fashioned elbow grease will remove most hard water spots and mineral stains.
 Refresh acrylic tops with a coat of automotive wax.
 Avoid harsh cleaners because of their effect on acrylic.

-We hope these simple tricks help you keep your outdoor furniture clean and enjoyable for your family.
+We hope these simple and easy maintenance tricks help you to maintain your outdoor furniture and keep it clean and enjoyable for your family.
 Outdoor furniture is an investment and needs to be cared for regularly in order to assure a long use of the furniture.
 While many factors can be fixed with simple cleaning steps like what is mentioned here, some problems need a little more TLC.
 IF outdoor furniture wear and tear seems to be beyond what cleaning can fix, the next step is to refinish furniture to bring the chair back to fresh factory conditions.
+Who knows, maybe now you would like to plan a gathering in your fresh outdoor space.
+We have a few tips for your next outdoor party here.
 Comment and let us know of other cleaning tricks that work for you.